EricTheToon/Fortlatro/README.md

 Split Personality - Create 2 copies of 1 random card copies have a random suit

-Popcorn - Split 20 permanant mult across all selected cards
+Popcorn - Split 20 permanant mult across all cards held in hand

 Midas Touch - Select up to 3 Cards and earn $2 for each card destroyed